Morningstar88/Salt-Water-Battery/README.md

 CATHODE - OXIDIZES - REDUCED/REDUCTIOL - AQUIRES ELECTRONS

-- The Anode is the negative or reducing electrode that releases electrons to the external circuit and oxidizes during and electrochemical reaction.
+- The Anode is the negative or reducing electrode that releases electrons to the external circuit and oxidizes during an electrochemical reaction.

 - The Cathode is the positive or oxidizing electrode that acquires electrons from the external circuit and is reduced during the electrochemical reaction.